 Before leaving home for a weekend getaway or an extended vacation, it's important to have a first aid kit ready for minor health issues that may occur.
-Make sure to also visit a physician before you travel to identify any health issues.

 For your first aid supplies, the American College of Emergency Physicians (ACEP) recommends the following items:

 - Acetaminophen, ibuprofen, and aspirin.
 The basic medicines to relieve headaches, pain, fever, and simple sprains or strains of the body.